Canan Dağdeviren: Electronic Textile Conformable Suit (E-TeCS)

-In 2020, Dagdeviren and her team created a tailored, electronic textile conformable suit (E-TeCS) to perform large-scale, multi-modal physiological (temperature, heart rate, and respiration) sensing in vivo.
+In 2020, Dağdeviren and her team created a tailored, electronic textile conformable suit (E-TeCS) to perform large-scale, multi-modal physiological (temperature, heart rate, and respiration) sensing in vivo.
 The rapid advancement of electronic devices and fabrication technologies has further promoted the field of wearables and smart textiles.
 However, most of the current efforts in textile electronics focus on a single modality and cover a small area.
 E-TeCS introduces a new platform of modular, conformable (i.e., flexible and stretchable) distributed sensor networks that can be embedded into digitally-knit textiles.
 This platform can be customized for various forms, sizes and functions using standard, accessible and high-throughput textile manufacturing and garment patterning techniques.